d12frosted/elpa-mirror/gnu/consult-readme.txt

   mix.
 For example you can omit Marginalia if you don't need annotations.
-I highly recommend the Embark package, but in order to familarize yourself with the other components, you can first start without it - or you could even start with Embark right away and add the other components later on.
+I highly recommend the Embark package, but in order to familarize yourself with the other components, you can first start without it - or you could use with Embark right away and add the other components later on.

 [vertico] <https://github.com/minad/vertico>